What are the advantages of credit unions?

 Banking with credit unions typically means lower fees

 Banking and investment fees are irritating.
 Since banks are in the business of making money from their customers, you may find fees on your account for silly things like a low balance in your checking account.
-Credit unions may charge you fees on certain transactions like overdrafts but in general, they limit their fees.
+Instead of gouging the people they serve with fees and hidden charges like banks, credit unions, in general, limit their fees.

 If you want to avoid high fees, try looking into credit unions because credit unions are not-for-profit organizations.
-Fees are typically lower and there are fewer of them.
 Compare rates and fees, especially on loans such as mortgages or car loans.

 Another advantage of a credit union: it may have better rates